reekol/nk-free-lab/infrastructure/README.md

 ### 11.1) Redisinsights
   WEB Ui manager for Redis from redis  project.

+### 12 ) Portainer
+  Manage, log, stats, cli, for containers in this swarm

 #  TODO:
  Add Elastic and Kibana.
  Lock containers versions.